trec-dd/trec-dd-jig/README.md

   This script will set up a sqlite database at `./trec-dd-jig/jig/truth.db`.
 It will also generate a parameter file storing the document lengths which will be used later in the metric calculation.
 The parameter file is located at `sample_doc/mini_doc_len`

-  Remeber to replace the file paths with the actual datasets.
+  Remember to replace the file paths with the actual datasets.

   Congratulations to a successful installation of the jig!